 Pnputil –i –a c:\install\hpspp\hpdp.inf

-Microsoft also offers a special package, Server Core App Compatibility Feature on Demand (FOD), which allows you to install some graphical tools and snap-ins on Windows Core Server 2019 (MMC, Eventvwr, Hyper-V Manager, PerfMon, Resmon, Explorer.exe, Device Manager, Powershell ISE).
-You can download FOD as an ISO file if your Microsoft subscription is active.
+Microsoft also offers a special package, Server Core App Compatibility Feature on Demand (FOD), which allows you to install some graphical tools and management snap-ins on Windows Server Core host (MMC, Eventvwr, Hyper-V Manager, PerfMon, Resmon, Explorer.exe, Device Manager, PowerShell ISE).
+This FOD image is available for download as an ISO (an active Microsoft subscription is required).
 You can install it as follows:

 Add-WindowsCapability -Online -Name ServerCore.AppCompatibility~~~~0.0.1.0

-Server Core App Compatibility Feature on Demand installation will use about 200 MB of additional RAM on your Server Core.
+Installing the Server Core App Compatibility feature will require an additional 200 MB of RAM on the Server Core host.